singerdmx/flutter-quill/README.md

 Don’t be confused by its name Delta—Deltas represents both documents and changes to documents.
-If you think of Deltas as the instructions for going from one document to another, the way Deltas represent a document is by expressing the instructions starting from an empty document.
+If you think of Deltas as the instructions for going from one document to another, the way Deltas represents a document is by expressing the instructions starting from an empty document.

 * Use `_controller.document.toDelta()` to extract the deltas.
 * Use `_controller.document.toPlainText()` to extract plain text.